Farheen Gani

 Unfortunately for would-be racketeers, there are professionals trained to detect fraudulent changes in accounting.
 Forensic accountants protect fraud detection, financial statement sheets, and auditing and assurance for small businesses and large corporations.
 Many master’s degree programs in forensic accounting are available to give financial crime fighters the knowledge and training they need to pursue this analytical and growing career.

-While the Bureau of Labor Statistics (BLS 2023) does not track data specific to forensic accounting, the growth rate for accountants overall is expected to be 4 percent from 2022 to 2032, with a reported median salary of $78,000 for accountants and auditors (BLS 2023).
+While the Bureau of Labor Statistics (BLS 2024) does not track data specific to forensic accounting, the growth rate for accountants overall is expected to be 6 percent from 2023 to 2033, with a reported median salary of $79,880 for accountants and auditors (BLS 2024).
+Please see our Forensic Accountant Salary & Career Outlook for more detailed information.

-According to the Association of Certified Fraud Examiners (ACFE), forensic accountants with a Certified Forensic Fraud Examiner credential can expect to earn even more with salaries ranging from $80,000 to $147,000.
-In addition, the BLS estimates 67,400 new positions will be created in the coming decade, working in all industries where accounting, tax preparation, bookkeeping, and payroll services are provided (BLS 2023).
+According to the Association of Certified Fraud Examiners (ACFE), forensic accountants with a Certified Fraud Examiner (CFE) credential can expect to earn 17 percent more than their non-certified colleagues.
+In addition, the BLS estimates that 91,400 new positions will be created in the coming decade, working in all industries where accounting, tax preparation, bookkeeping, and payroll services are provided (BLS 2024).

 Admission requirements for students seeking master’s in forensic accounting degrees will vary by program and school.
 For example, at the School of Business at the University at Albany, a State University of New York (SUNY), an undergraduate degree in accounting is required for master’s degree applicants.
 Interested applicants who have not earned this degree must have a minimum of 24 undergraduate credits in accounting.